somebody32/adequack/README.md

 ```

 We should validate not only our mocks, but also that our core object really responds to the interface.
-Use `be_adequack_to` matcher with a core class as an argument.
+Use `behave_like` matcher with a core class as an argument.

-And to create doubles and stubs use `adequack_double` helper.
+And to create doubles and stubs use `behavioral_double` helper.
 This will return a proxy object that
 will translate all calls to the object that you'll pass first (plain `double` at the example).

 Let's replay our changes again: